Many-Body Anderson Metal-Insulator Transition using Kicked Quantum Gases

-We observe a divergence of $n_p^*$ as $K$ is varied with $gn_{\rm 1D}=11.7$ and $\varepsilon=0.4$ (Fig. \ref{fig:qpkr_fig2}(f)) which marks the phase transition boundary.
-By fitting a power law of the form $1/|(K-K_c)|^\nu$, we extract $\nu=1.9(3)$ and $K_c=1.4(2)$.
-This value of $\nu$ is independent (within error bars) of choice of $E^*$ \cite{SUPP}.
-In comparison, $\nu = 1.58$ for the non-interacting Anderson model \cite{cher14,verm20}.
-Our numerical mean-field simulations capture the general trend of the experimental observations, as shown by the green solid line in Fig. \ref{fig:qpkr_fig2}(f) and also seen in the phase diagram Fig. \ref{fig:qpkr_fig1}(c). \\ {\bf Measuring and Characterizing Delocalization}\\ In Fig. \ref{fig:qpkr_fig3}, we show the evolution of the axial kinetic energy of the system for a few different combinations of kick modulation $\varepsilon$, kick strength $K$, and interaction strength $gn_{\rm 1D}$, corresponding to various locations in the phase diagrams of Fig. \ref{fig:qpkr_fig1}.
+In Fig. \ref{fig:qpkr_fig3}, we show the evolution of the axial kinetic energy of the system for a few different combinations of $\varepsilon$, $K$, and $gn_{\rm 1D}$, corresponding to various locations in the phase diagrams of Fig. \ref{fig:qpkr_fig1}.
 As shown in Fig. \ref{fig:qpkr_fig3}(a), the interacting system delocalizes, exhibiting sub-diffusive dynamics and an earlier delocalization onset with stronger modulation strength.
 This can be understood by noting that as $\varepsilon \rightarrow 0$, the system approaches $d=1$, and delocalization is impeded by the reduced dimensionality, similar to the well-known non-interacting situation where a $d=1$ system with arbitrarily weak disorder is always localized.
-Varying the kick strength $K$ also results in a similar but stronger response as shown in Fig. \ref{fig:qpkr_fig3}(b), where the onset time shortens by more than one order of magnitude as the kick strength is varied from $K=1$ to 4.
+Varying the kick strength $K$ also results in a similar but stronger response as shown in Fig. \ref{fig:qpkr_fig3}(b), where the onset time shortens by more than one order of magnitude as $K$ is varied from 1 to 4.
 This trend is expected as $K$ is the momentum-space analog of the tunneling energy in the Anderson model.

-Our mean field simulations show reasonable agreement with the experimental observations.
+Our mean-field simulations show reasonable agreement with the experimental observations.
 Power law fits return exponents $\alpha \in \{0.6,1.1\}$, and are predominantly sub-diffusive.
-These values characterize all our observations shown in the main text and also additional data included in the supplement, and are larger than predictions from mean field theory performed in a homogeneous system \cite{cher14,erma14}.
-We note that small regions with $\alpha > 1$ also exist in the parameter space explored in our inhomogeneous system \cite{SUPP}. \\
+These values characterize all our observations shown in the main text and also additional data included in the supplemental materials, and are larger than mean-field theory predictions for a homogeneous system \cite{cher14,erma14}.
+We note that small regions with $\alpha > 1$ also exist in the parameter space explored in our inhomogeneous system \cite{SUPP}.